Take Notice Fund

 NPN envisions a world in which artists of color living and working in the South have the power, resources, and opportunities to thrive.
 The Take Notice Fund honors BIPOC artists living and working in Louisiana, providing funding to advance their artistic practices.

-Logo for Ford Foundation
+Logo for the Ford Foundation

 Resources & Dates